zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/flavors/Full/_index.md

   ![Screenshot showing ArcBox-Client](./sql_manual_onboard_output.png)

-- Once complete, you'll receive a pop-up notification informing you that the onboarding process is complete, and to check the Arc blade in the Azure Portal in the next few minutes.
+- Once complete, you'll receive a pop-up notification informing you that the onboarding process is complete, and to check the Azure Arc blade in the Azure Portal in the next few minutes.

   ![Screenshot showing ArcBox-Client](./sql_manual_onboard_complete.png)